nens/threedi-docs/source/d_settings_objects.rst

      - Extra options 2D

 .. _aggregation_settings:

 Aggregation settings
 --------------------

 You can set multiple aggregation options for each *flow_variable* as long as the *aggregation_method* is not used twice for the same flow_variable.
+For more information about aggregation, see :ref:`aggregationnetcdf`.

 Aggregation settings attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo::
-	- There are a few errors in the flow variables in the QGIS-table (:
+	- There are a few errors in the flow variables in the QGIS-table (Schematisation-editor):
 		- "Waterlevel" should be "Water level"
 		- "Wet cross section" should be "Wet cross-sectional area"
+		- "Wet surface" should be "Wet surface area"
-		- "Volume" should be "Volume"
+		- "Volum" should be "Volume"
 		- Not sure, but I think "Surface source sink discharge" should be "Surface source & sink discharge"

-.. list-table:: Attribute Field Descriptions
+.. list-table:: Aggregation settings attributes
    :widths: 20 20 15 10 15 40
    :header-rows: 1